kamoe4ka/kamoe4ka/README.md

 - 👋 Hi, I’m @kamoe4ka
 - 👀 I’m interested in web development, primarily on .net stack, performance, patterns, best practices, algorithms, data structures and mathematics.
-- 🌱 I’m currently learning all from above
-- 💞️ I’m not looking for collaboration for now
 - 📫 How to reach me: kamoe4ka@gmail.com

 <!---